sebagudelo/sebagudelo/posts/welcome-to-nhost.md

 Exciting times last week as I kicked off as Head of Growth for [Nhost](https://nhost.io).

-It’s going to be a ride building Marketing zero to one and I will continue to share the journey as we go.
+It’s going to be a ride building Growth zero to one and I will continue to share the journey as we go.

 ----